About Deformer

 Size and opacity can also be adjusted.

-For more information, please refer to the “Rotation Deformer” page.
+For more information, see the “Rotation Deformer” page.

 Deformer for positioning

-Positioning deformers can be used when copying and pasting objects or importing and exporting parts.
+When copying and pasting objects or importing and exporting parts,

 improving convenience with respect to post-copy-and-paste operations.

-However, the deformer for positioning is only created temporarily and should be deleted once the position is determined.
+Note that the Deformer for positioning is only created temporarily and should be deleted once the position is determined.

-For more information, please refer to the “Copy and Paste Objects” page.
+For more information, see the “Copy and Paste Objects” page.

 Linear interpolation is simply explained as the interpolation of two points with different coordinates by connecting them with a straight line.